tidepool-org/development/README.md

 # Tidepool Helper Script

-Included in the `bin` directory of this repo is a bash script named `tidepool`.
+Included in the `bin` directory of this repo is a bash script named `tidepool_docker`.

 It's intended to provide a streamlined interface for managing the docker stack and services.